 Join our master naturalist guides for a morning or afternoon kayak trip and get an intimate glimpse at a pristine estuary.

-Eco-Boat & Kayak Tours
+Eco-Educational Kayak Tours

 Experience the best eco-educational kayaking tours in Northeast Florida.
 Our unique location gives us access to the southern boundary of the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) which is over 40,000 acres of pristine coastal habitats.